-This post introduces you to the typical weather of the maritime continent, explains what is referred to as maritime continent and features six fashionable women over 40 living in this region.
+This post introduces you to the typical weather of the maritime continent.
+It explains what is referred to as maritime continent, and features fashionable women over 40 living in this region.
 It shows that casual doesn’t equal frumpy or unfashionable.
+Meet these for maritime continent fashion bloggers, and see what they wear for the weather of their region.

 - Anna Marcus at Looking Fabulous at Fifty